Build Hamilton, PIM applications, earthquake register and more building information.

 The Cobham Drive – or Southern Arterial – project saw the next bridge built.
 Structurally it is a simple steel plate girder with a concrete deck.
 This bridge is on the State Highway network and is managed and maintained by the New Zealand Transport Agency.

 The Whitiora and Pukete bridges are both concrete box structures and were opened in 1978 and 1996 respectively.
-The Pukete bridge is currently being modified so that it can carry four lanes of traffic on the original structure.
-To do this a new footpath and cycle path is being attached to the upstream side of the bridge.
+The Pukete bridge was modified in 2013 so that it can carry four lanes of traffic on the original structure, with a new footpath and cycle path is attached to the upstream side of the bridge.

 These bridges collectively carry about 135,000 vehicles across the river every day.
 They are vital to our transport network.
 They are inspected and maintained regularly to ensure they will give good service to the community for many more years.

-The Claudelands, Victoria and Fairfield bridges are important historic structures and are protected by the NZ Historic Places Trust.
+The Railway (next to Claudelands bridge), Victoria and Fairfield bridges are important historic structures and are protected by the NZ Historic Places Trust.